 Please see below some answers to questions we think you might have.
 If your question isn't answered here, get in touch with us at UCLanMasterPlan@uclan.ac.uk

 The Masterplan proposals set out to create a striking new environment for students, staff and the wider community over a period of 10 years, reinforcing key routes and spaces and adding dramatic new developments in the form of buildings, Squares and landscaped areas.
 Our early plans include the construction of a new £30 million-plus Engineering and Innovation Centre (EIC) beginning early 2016, a new extension to the Library and working with our partners at the City and County Council, the University is looking at plans to reconfigure the road layout to create a new square, on site of the Adelphi roundabout.

-The University will be investing in the region of £200 million over the next decade to create a truly inspiring educational environment which blends world class teaching and learning facilities with green and accessible spaces for the benefit of everyone.
+The University will be making a multi-million pound investment over the next decade to create a truly inspiring educational environment which blends world class teaching and learning facilities with green and accessible spaces for the benefit of everyone.

 As a pedestrian, the Adelphi roundabout can be congested and difficult to cross.
 Working with our partners at the City and County Council, the plans to reconfigure the road layout delivers the opportunity to create a new public space and provides a new heart and gateway to the campus.
 We would like to develop a new square to become a 'go to' area for students, staff and the wider Preston community to use and enjoy.
 We also believe this new public area will play a crucial role in bringing together the University and City communities like never before.